 The square in the upper left corner with the nine tiles is your application switcher.
 There you can switch between

 User management and installed apps.

-The new search not only scans the content in your ownCloud spaces, but also in applications like chat tools or on the web.
+The new search not only scans the content in your ownCloud, but is also prepared to search in applications like chat tools or on the web.

 Depending on your preferences or light conditions you can switch between

 dark mode and

 Personal in the left sidebar you have your private place where you can upload files and folders or create them directly on Infinite Scale.